apache/datafusion-comet/docs/source/contributor-guide/spark-sql-tests.md

 # Running Spark SQL Tests

 Running Apache Spark's SQL tests with Comet enabled is a good way to ensure that Comet produces the same results as that version of Spark.
-To do this, we need to  make some changes to the Apache Spark source code so that it enables Comet.
+To enable this, we apply some changes to the Apache Spark source code so that Comet is enabled when we run the tests.

 Here is an overview of the changes that we need to make to Spark: